tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/Activities/02-Stu_I_Spy_An_Api/README.md

   > https://www.quandl.com/api/v3/datasets/WIKI/GOOG.json

 * The World Bank API has a wealth of international bank data.
-For example, if you wanted to analyze the growth rate of each countries gross domestic product values (GDP), you could extract GDP values, by year, from thehttp://api.worldbank.org/v2/country/all/indicator/NY.GDP.MKTP.CD?format=json World Bank API.
+For example, if you wanted to analyze the growth rate of each country's gross domestic product values (GDP), you could extract GDP values, by year, from the World Bank API.

   > http://api.worldbank.org/v2/country/all/indicator/NY.GDP.MKTP.CD?format=json